vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Network History

 - A datanode restored from network history will contain any recurring and one-off transfers created prior to the restore and these can be retrieved via APIs on the new datanode.(<a name="0028-GOVE-127" href="#0028-GOVE-127">0028-GOVE-127</a>)

+##### Community Market Tags

+- A proposal to add community tags to a market can be successfully submitted. (<a name="0028-GOVE-167" href="#0028-GOVE-167">0028-GOVE-167</a>)
+  - When that proposal is approved and enacted the community tags are immediately added to that market's community tags property. (<a name="0028-GOVE-168" href="#0028-GOVE-168">0028-GOVE-168</a>)
+- A proposal to remove community tags from a market can be successfully submitted. (<a name="0028-GOVE-169" href="#0028-GOVE-169">0028-GOVE-169</a>)
+  - When that proposal is approved and enacted the community tags are immediately removed from that market's community tags property. (<a name="0028-GOVE-170" href="#0028-GOVE-170">0028-GOVE-170</a>)
+- A proposal to add some and remove other community tags from a market can be successfully submitted. (<a name="0028-GOVE-171" href="#0028-GOVE-171">0028-GOVE-171</a>)
+  - When that proposal is approved and enacted the community tags are immediately removed and added to that market's community tags property. (<a name="0028-GOVE-172" href="#0028-GOVE-172">0028-GOVE-172</a>)
+- Neither market creation nor market update proposals can change the community tags property on a market. (<a name="0028-GOVE-173" href="#0028-GOVE-173">0028-GOVE-173</a>)
+- A voter's equity-like share does not give them any additional voting weight when voting on a market community tags update proposal. (<a name="0028-GOVE-174" href="#0028-GOVE-174">0028-GOVE-174</a>)
+- A proposal to add community tags with any community tags longer than `governance.proposal.market.maxCommunityTagLength` is rejected as invalid (<a name="0028-GOVE-175" href="#0028-GOVE-175">0028-GOVE-175</a>)
+- A proposal to remove community tags with any community tags longer than `governance.proposal.market.maxCommunityTagLength` is rejected as invalid (<a name="0028-GOVE-176" href="#0028-GOVE-176">0028-GOVE-176</a>)